 '''

 loop forever {

 update cell (i,j);

 pthread_mutex_lock (&update_mutex);

 count++;

-if (count < N)
+while ( count < N )

 pthread_cond_wait(&all_threads_ready,&update_mutex);

 / count reached N so all threads proceed /

 pthread_cond_broadcast( &all_threads_ready);

 count --;

 pthread_mutex_unlock (&update_mutex);

 pthread_mutex_lock (&count_mutex);

-if (count > 0)
+while (count > 0)

-pthread_cond_wait(&all_threads_at_start,&count_mutex);
+pthread_cond_wait(&all_threads_at_start, &count_mutex);

 pthread_cond_broadcast( &all_threads_at_start);

 pthread_mutex_unlock (&count_mutex);

 }

 '''

-After each thread updates its cell, it tries to acquire a mutex named update_mutex.
-The cell that acquires the mutex increments count and then waits on a condition variable named all_threads_ready associated with the predicate count < N. As it releases update_mutex, the next thread does the same, and so on until all but one thread has been blocked on the condition variable.
-Eventually the Nth thread acquires the mutex, increments count and, finding count == N, issues a broadcast on all_threads_ready, unblocking all of the waiting threads, one by one.
+After each thread updates its cell, it tries to acquire a mutex named update\mutex.
+The cell that acquires the mutex increments count and then waits on a condition variable named all\threads\ready associated with the predicate count < N. As it releases update\mutex, the next thread does the same, and so on until all but one thread has been blocked on the condition variable.
+Eventually the Nth thread acquires the mutex, increments count and, finding count == N, issues a broadcast on all\threads\ready, unblocking all of the waiting threads, one by one.

 One by one, each thread then decrements count.
 If each were allowed to cycle back to the top of the loop, this code would not work, because one thread could quickly speed around, increment count so that it equaled N again even though the others had not even started their updates.
 Instead, no thread is allowed to go back to the top of the loop until count reaches zero.
-This is achieved by using a second condition variable, all_threads_at_start.
+This is achieved by using a second condition variable, all\threads\at\start.
 All threads will block on this condition except the one that sets the value of count to zero when it decrements it.
 When that happens, every thread is unblocked and they all start this cycle all over again.

 Now as you can see, this adds so much serial code to the parallel algorithm that it defeats the purpose of using multiple threads in the first place.
-In addition, it ignores the possibility of spurious wake-ups and would be even more complex if these were taken into account.
+In addition, it ignores the possibility of spurious wakeups and would be even more complex if these were taken into account.
 Fortunately, there is a simpler solution; the Pthread library has a barrier synchronization primitive that solves this synchronization problem efficiently and elegantly.